Kerstin Emhoff: Personal life

 She was raised in Minneapolis, Minnesota, and has mainly Swedish ancestry.
 In 1992, she married Douglas Emhoff, with whom she has two children, Cole and Ella.
-They divorced 16 years later.
-She chose to retain her married name, legally and professionally.
-Emhoff's ex-husband later married Kamala Harris.
+Their marriage ended in divorce sixteen years later.
+Kerstin, however, had chosen to retain her married name, legally and professionally.
+Kerstin Emhoff's ex-husband later married Kamala Harris.

-Kerstin Emhoff's two children have described the coparenting relationship between Emhoff and their stepmother, Kamala Harris, as, "very healthy".
-She attended the 2021 presidential inauguration, where Harris was sworn-in as vice president of the United States.
+Emhoff's two children have described the coparenting relationship between Emhoff and their stepmother, Kamala Harris, as "very healthy".
+She attended the 2021 presidential inauguration, where Harris was sworn in as vice president of the United States.
+In 2024, her defense of Harris as a "loving, nurturing, fiercely protective" co-parent was widely quoted.